Consignments are to be free from pests, soil, weed seeds and extraneous material.

 Additional declarations are only to be endorsed on the Phytosanitary certificate if specified on the import permit.

-The exporter is to provide evidence attesting to the treatment and present it to the department at time of authorisation.
+The exporter is to provide evidence attesting to the treatment and present it to the Authorised Officer at the time of inspection.

 Micor case applies to consignments greater than 250grms.